cyberdiamond/MHI-AC-Ctrl/Troubleshooting.md

 This should be considered especially when you use the IR RC in parallel to MHI-AC-Ctrl.

 Connecting the MHI-AC-Ctrl controller will **disable** the RC timer functionality.
 This also apply to the standard MHI WiFi (or other) controller.
-See [here](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/148) for more information.
+See [#148](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/148) for more information and [Passive Mode](SW-Configuration.md#passive-mode) for a workaround.

 ## :fire: ESP8266 crashes periodically
 For a periodic crash there are different causes possible: